What Is Prompt Engineering? The Signal Processing Answer

 By Mario Alexandre · March 27, 2026 · 8 min read

-I used to think prompt engineering was about finding the right words.
-Then I realized it is about finding the right structure.
+I used to think prompt engineering was about picking the right words.
+Then I saw the truth: it is about structure.
 The words are the content.
 The structure is the signal.
-And the difference between a prompt that works and one that does not is entirely structural.
+A prompt that works is built differently from one that does not.

-Ask most people "what is prompt engineering?" and they will say something like: "It is the art of writing instructions for AI models to get better responses."
-This definition is not wrong, but it is incomplete.
-It is like defining music as "making sounds that sound good" — technically true, but missing the mathematics that make it work.
+Ask most people "what is prompt engineering?" and they will say: "It is the art of writing instructions for AI so it gives better answers."
+That is not wrong, but it is not the full story.
+It is like saying music is "sounds that sound good."
+True, but it leaves out the math that makes it work.

 Prompt engineering is not an art.
-It is signal processing applied to natural language specification.
+It is signal processing applied to natural language.

-Your intent is a continuous signal — everything you want the AI to produce, including all the requirements, context, constraints, and formatting you have in your head.
-When you write a prompt, you are sampling that continuous signal into discrete text.
-The AI's job is to reconstruct your intent from those samples.
+Your intent is a signal.
+It holds everything you want the AI to produce: the requirements, the context, the rules, and the format in your head.
+When you write a prompt, you turn that signal into words.
+The AI must rebuild your intent from those words.

 This is exactly the problem that Claude Shannon solved in 1949: